 Key facts, tips on care, advantages and brands - we present everything you need to know about sustainable organic cotton

 Author: Katharina Healing

-- The benefits of organic cotton protect people and nature worldwide
+- The benefits of organic cotton protect people and nature cost worldwide

 - There are numerous seals for organic cotton, including GOTS and IVN

-- Numerous brands use organic cotton in textiles for clothing and living
+- Numerous brands use organic cotton in textiles for dress and Home